knightazura/ghost-sdk/Import-format.md

 					"language":"en_US",
 					"meta_title":null,
 					"meta_description":null,
-					"author_id":1, // the first use created has an id of 1 "created_at":1283780649000,
+					"author_id":1, // the first user created has an id of 1 "created_at":1283780649000,
 								// epoch time in millis
-					"created_by":1, // the first use created has an id of 1 "updated_at":1286958624000,
+					"created_by":1, // the first user created has an id of 1 "updated_at":1286958624000,
 								// epoch time in millis
-					"updated_by":1, // the first use created has an id of 1 "published_at":1283780649000,
+					"updated_by":1, // the first user created has an id of 1 "published_at":1283780649000,
 								// epoch time in millis
-					"published_by":1 // the first use created has an id of 1 }
+					"published_by":1 // the first user created has an id of 1 }
 			],
 			"tags":[